davidgoy/reflect/README.md

 For illustration purpose, let's pretend that your Reflect site will be using the domain name `example.com`.

-1. Download and extract the [Reflect App package](https://github.com/davidgoy/reflect/raw/master/Reflect-App/deploy/reflect-app.zip).
+1. Download and extract the [Reflect App ZIP file](https://github.com/davidgoy/reflect/raw/master/Reflect-App/deploy/reflect-app.zip).
 You will find two folders:

    - `reflect`